DataDog/documentation/content/en/cloudcraft/getting-started/group-by-presets.md

 The Network preset adds granularity by introducing Subnet grouping, making it especially useful for network teams seeking to identify latency sources and traffic patterns.

-- In AWS, it disables components such as EBS, S3, and SNS.
+- In AWS, it excludes components such as EBS, S3, and SNS.
-- In Azure, it deactivates Azure Disk and the Network Security Group components.
+- In Azure, it excludes Azure Disk and the Network Security Group components.

 ## Custom Presets